Fire Safety Tips

 - Are you always watching what is cooking?

 - Are small appliances unplugged?

-- Are things kept off or away from stove?
+- Are things kept off or away from the stove?

 - Is old storage or trash piled up?
 (Don't give fire a place to start)

 - Are you watching for explosive vapors?

 - Is it stored in approved safety can?